PSORLab/RSActivationFunctions/README.md

 We detailed relaxations of activation functions defined by peicewise fucntion violate the factorable function requirement and cannot be addressed with previous methods.
 In order to resolve these issues, we have developed a library of activation function envelopes for many commonly studided rectifier-type and sigmoid activation functions as well as newwe [SiLU](https://arxiv.org/abs/1710.05941) and [GELU](https://arxiv.org/abs/1606.08415) activation functions.
 These tighter relaxations were shown to translate to a dramatic reduction in CPU runtime required for solving optimization problems involving ANN models to epsilon-global optimality and reduce the number of numerical issues that occur due to over-estimation of intermediate terms.
 We further demonstrate that the factorable programming approach leads to superior computational performance over alternative state-of-the-art approaches.

 # Summary of Data
-The raw MLPs and benchmark problems associated with the numerical experiments in Section 5 are listed in the "MLP Benchmarking Set" folder.
-Results are summarized in table result_summary.xlsx.
+The raw MLPs and benchmark problems associated with the numerical experiments available in the "solver_benchmarking/MINLPLib.jl/instances/" folder.
+Results provided in the "solver_benchmarking/solver_benchmark_result" folder.

 # How to Reproduce Benchmark Results
 A CSV file containing the results may be reproduced using in the following fashion.